General Guide for Promotion

 All entry forms MUST be signed by the rider, photocopied signatures are NOT valid.

 Return any form not properly completed to the prospective entrant.
-You may return entries which will not be accepted before the closing date if you already have received more than a full field.
+You may return/reject entries which will not be accepted before the closing date if you already have received more than a full field.
 This should enable the rider to enter another event if he so wishes.

 ON THE CLOSING DATE FOR ENTRIES